joinr/sporklisp/README.md

 for "speed" purposes (that seems silly since VBA is interpreted anyway).

 If I "really" wanted a reactive spreadsheet, Id just wrap one in Swing with clojure driving the dataflow evaluation.
-Much easier (and its been done already), and you basically just get another way to talk to the repl.
-This is more of a toy project, but it's sliding up the cool scale because, as its VBA, its embeddable in any Office product (as long as MS continues to support VBA).
+Much easier (and it's been done already), and you basically just get another way to talk to the repl.
+This is more of a toy project, but it's sliding up the cool scale because, as it's VBA, it's embeddable in any Office product (as long as MS continues to support VBA).
 Just like clojure lets me live in Java without writing Java, one could theoretically live in VBA without writing VBA under sporklisp.